tencent cloud

 Note:

-Transmitting the resource attributes declared in TF to Helm Chart Values is an important characteristic.
-Use this feature to directly orchestrate the actual deployment of hardware resources during software orchestration, without the need for secondary settings.
+Passing the resource attributes declared in TF to Helm Chart Values is an important feature.
+This feature enables direct orchestration of actual deployed hardware resources during software orchestration without secondary configuration.

 Advanced

-Continue reading the follow-up content and learn the implementation of advanced installation package features.
+Continue reading the following sections to learn about the implementation of advanced installation package features.

 Resource